vahidj/cayman/index.md

 {_.pivot(('fruit_name,'count) -> ('apple_count, 'orange_count, 'pear_count), 0)}
 ```

-## [](#header-2)Okay, what if fruit names contain space or something?
+## [](#header-2)Okay, what if the field name contains space or something?

-map is your friend.
+map is your friend (not sure what you mean by "something" though).
 You can even implement pivot with map if you feel like doing it.
 There could be other answers to this question.
 I believe you can also use Fields for this purpose (e.g. new Fields("name with space")) but here is my answer using map:

 ```scala